 As you can see, having a family farm cow does require a daily time commitment, but there are ways to accomplish these responsibilities and enjoy the great benefits!

 What equipment will you need to have for a family cow?
 For starters, you'll need a cow halter and a good lead rope.
 Important items include a water trough that holds twenty to thirty gallons of water at least, a lidded storage barrel or other container for grain, a good feed scoop, and a heavy duty feeding pan for her grain.
-You'll also need a teat dipper for cleaning her utter before milking, and some microfiber cleaning clothes for cleaning and drying her off.
+You may also want a teat dipper for cleaning her utter before milking, and some microfiber cleaning clothes for cleaning and drying her off.
 These are the kind we use and they work great!
-And don't forget a large, clean, closable container to milk into.
+And don't forget a large, clean, stainless steel, lidded container to milk into.

 After you're finished milking and have brought the milk into the house, you'll need a couple of good milk strainers (these work perfect for us!), large glass jars to refrigerate the milk in.
 We love this type of jars with attached clamping, airtight lids!